landelare/ue5coro/README.md

 ## Installing

-For project-based installations, `git clone` this repository to your project's Plugins folder.
-If you want to install to the engine, you'll need to clone this repository under `Engine/Plugins/Marketplace`.

-You'll obviously need C\+\+20 support enabled in your project.
+Download the release that you wish to use from the [Releases](https://github.com/landelare/ue5coro/releases) page, extract it to your project's Plugins folder and in case you downloaded a source code zip, rename the folder that it contains to just `UE5Coro` so that you end up with `YourProject\Plugins\UE5Coro\UE5Coro.uplugin`.

-In your Build.cs file, add or change this line:
+In modules where you wish to use coroutines, add or change this line in the corresponding Build.cs file to enable the required language features:
 ```c#
 CppStandard = CppStandardVersion.Cpp20;
 ```
-Add `"UE5Coro"` to your dependency module names, enable the plugin, and you're ready to go!
+Add `"UE5Coro"` to your dependency module names in the same Build.cs file, enable the plugin in the Unreal editor, and you're ready to go!

 ## Features